pietromandracci/pysica/doc/ccpla/ccpla_manual.rst

 Data files
 ----------

-The *ccpla* script requires to read some data (configuration data and cross-section data) from external files in order to perform the simulation, and will give an error message if unable to find them.
+The *ccpla* script needs to read some data (configuration data and cross-section data) from external files in order to perform the simulation, and will give an error message if unable to find them.

 Two plain ASCII files are needed for configuration, and must be present in the directory from which the script is run